 The BFF Logline (Mission)

-BFF's mission is to provide an annual platform for film in Idaho by providing an annual stage for local, national, and international films and filmmakers of all ages.
+BFF's mission is to provide a platform for film in Idaho by hosting an annual stage for local, national, and international films and filmmakers of all ages in addition to year-round programing.

 We grow as the Idaho film industry grows.
 Let's do this.